istgaips/invite/views/people.md

 <p></p>
-Project INVITE involves the collaboration of several students:
+Project INVITE also involves the collaboration of several students:

 #### Alexandre Barata (IST)